HritwikSinghal/My_guides/src/Manjaro_guides.md

 - for startup app fix see [this](https://forum.manjaro.org/t/solved-trouble-setting-up-a-startup-command/37323/15).
 This thread is also awesome, read whole convo.

-- for snap aaps fix
+- for snap apps fix
 	- ```
 	sudo rm /var/cache/fontconfig/*
 	rm ~/.cache/fontconfig/*